From the School of Communication Director

 We have been at the forefront of distance education as well.
 We offer our BS degree with a concentration in interpersonal/organizational communication completely online.
 The rigor of our online courses is equal to that of our on campus degree programs but allow many more students the opportunity to seek out higher education without the traditional time and place restrictions.

 Upon graduation, our students go out as our alumni to be incredibly successful professional journalists, public relations specialists, writers, thinkers and business leaders.
-Among our alumni we have John Clark, VP of team sales for Madison Square Garden, Jamie Lynn Sigler, co-owner and founder of J Public Relations, Tayleigh Davis, reporter for WWBT-TV, Francesca DiMarco, communication manager for Johns Hopkins University, and Harry Lundy, deputy director, Community Outreach for the US Air Force Academy, and the list goes on…
+Among our alumni we have Jamie Lynn Sigler, co-owner and founder of J Public Relations and John Nichols, Senior Producer at MSNBC.

 Dr. Linda Kean